 Europe's most scenic train rides are Switzerland's top three: the Golden Pass, Bernina Express, and Glacier Express.
 The most scenic boat ride is from Stockholm to Helsinki — countless islands and blondes.
 Europe's most underrated sight is Rome's ancient seaport, Ostia Antica, and its most misunderstood wine is Portugal's vinho verde (green wine).

 Honeymooners should try these tiny towns: Beilstein on Germany's Mosel River; Hallstatt on Austria's Lake Hallstatt; Varenna on Italy's Lake Como; Ærøskøbing on an island in south Denmark; and Gimmelwald, high in the Swiss Alps.

 The most pleasing French château is Vaux-le-Vicomte, near Paris.
 The best Gothic interior is found in Paris' Sainte-Chapelle church.
-The top two medieval castle interiors are Germany's Burg Eltz on the Mosel River, and northern Italy's Reifenstein.
-Lisbon, Oslo, Stockholm, Brussels, and Budapest are Europe's most underrated big cities.
+The top medieval castle interior is Germany's Burg Eltz near the Mosel River.

 Having stuck my neck out to say all this, I must add that it's always fun — and necessary — to reassess opinions (mine have certainly changed over the years).
 These are just my personal feelings after more than 100 months of European travel.
 As you sort through these "bests" and "worsts," go ahead and disagree.
 Don't let any travel writer limit your freedom to find your own ultimates.